shekhar2010us/kafka_t/labs/03_single_broker_producer_consumer_python.md

 ## Take a look at your text file

+   head logs/logs.txt
-   cat logs/logs.txt
+   wc -l logs/logs.txt

-Here we have an apache log file with 1000's of log entry's.
+Here we have a log file with 163416 lines of log entry's.

 ##  Create a Producer